The Phoenix (magazine)

-The Phoenix is an Irish political and current affairs magazine, established in 1983 by John Mulcahy.
-Sometimes compared to the British magazine Private Eye, the magazine has been edited by Paddy Prendeville since 1984.
-The publication is generally fortnightly, with a larger annual issue each December.
-The Phoenix "produces a fortnightly diet, humour, financial analysis, and news with an insider slant from the worlds of security, politics, media, arts, and law."
+The Phoenix was an Irish political and current affairs magazine, established in 1983 by John Mulcahy.
+Sometimes compared to the British magazine Private Eye, the magazine was edited by Paddy Prendeville from 1984 to 2026.
+The publication was generally published fortnightly, with a larger annual issue each December.
+The Phoenix has produced "a fortnightly diet of humour, financial analysis, and news with an insider slant from the worlds of security, politics, media, arts, and law."
+It was announced in June 2026 that the magazine would be closing down after 43 years.